Innovations and advanced technologies

 Astigmatism is considered normal in the human eye of up to 0.5 diopters.
 The deformed cornea is mostly congenital, but in rare cases can develop only with time.

-Both a pure astigmatism and an astigmatism in combination with another vision disorders can be corrected by EuroEyes.
-In order to determine whether the patient is suitable for laser surgery, a thorough consultation and a detailed preliminary examination are always carried out before the procedure.
-Safety and diagnostics are absolutely in the foreground during the preliminary examination.
-If a patient is not suitable for an eye laser correction, EuroEyes can offer other treatment methods.
+In order to determine which treatment method is suitable for the patient a thorough consultation and a detailed preliminary examination are always carried out before an intervention.
+Safety and diagnostics are in the foreground during the preliminary examination.

 Different types of astigmatism are divided into two groups: Astigmatismus regularis (regular astigmatism) and astigmatismus irregularis (irregular astigmatism).
 In the case of regular astigmatism, incident light rays are imaged on vertical focal lines.
 In the case of irregular astigmatism, however, the optical planes are not perpendicular to each other.